samishken/mtc-backend-prod/README.md

-# mtc-backend-prod
+# This prod python repository for  developers.
-python Code for MTC-test
+The infra was last modified by: Samuel "Sam" Haile